Do You Suffer From Acne and Dry Skin?

 b.
 Most of the time.

 10. Three hours after applying moisturizer, your cheeks are:

 a.
 Moisture-what?
 I never use moisturizer.

 d.
 Usually dry, with a graying of skin tone.

 Give yourself 1 point for every “a” answer, 2 for “b,” 3 for “c,” and 4 for “d.”
 Total your score.

 If your total is 25 points or less, you have oily or combination skin.

 If your total is between 25 and 35 points, you have normal skin.

 If your total is 35 points or more, you have dry skin.

-Dry skin easily parched and flaky, calling out for moisturizers.
+Dry skin easily parched and flaky3, calling out for moisturizers.
 Tight, dry skin easily traps acne bacteria in its small pores.
-Because the pores are small (and drying out the skin makes them even smaller), the immune system can easily cause inflammation throughout the entire pore, creating multiple, small, red pimples.
+Because the pores are small (and drying out the skin makes them even smaller), the immune system can easily cause inflammation4 throughout the entire pore, creating multiple, small, red pimples.